(Also known as Tibial Fracture, Fractured Tibia, Fractured Medial Malleolus, Broken Tibia)

 The lower leg comprises of 2 long bones, known as the tibia and the fibula, which are situated beside each other (figure 1).
 The tibia bone lies on the inner aspect of the lower leg and forms joints with the femur (at the knee), the fibula (near the knee and at the ankle) and the talus in the ankle (figure 1).

-During certain activities such as landing from a jump, a forceful impact to the front / inner aspect of the lower leg or ankle or when rolling an ankle, stress is placed on the tibia bone.
+During certain activities such as landing from a jump, a forceful impact to the front / inner aspect of the lower leg or ankle, or, when rolling an ankle, stress is placed on the tibia bone.
 When this stress is traumatic, and beyond what the bone can withstand, a break in the tibia may occur.
 This condition is known as a tibia fracture.

-Because of the large forces required to break the tibia bone, a tibia fracture often occurs in combination with other injuries such as a sprained ankle or other fractures of the foot, ankle or lower leg.
+Because of the large forces required to break the tibia bone, a tibia fracture often occurs in combination with other injuries such as a dislocated or sprained ankle or other fractures of the foot, ankle or lower leg.

 Tibia fractures can vary in location, severity and type including avulsion fracture, stress fracture, Potts’ fracture, medial malleolus fracture, displaced fracture, un-displaced fracture, compound fracture, greenstick, comminuted etc.